NRST Parent Guide

 Here is a bit more information about Blue and Gold night and what happens!

-This is a chance for Olympic Way Level 1, 2, 3, Los Angeles-1984 and Seoul-1988 group swimmers (and us parents!) to see and experience how a swim meet runs.
+This is a chance for Olympic Way Level 1, 2, 3, Swim Skills 1 swimmers (and us parents!) to see and experience how a swim meet runs.
 It is also a chance for you to see your child’s successes!
 For our older swimmers, it is an opportunity to learn how to set up, time and organize a swim meet.

-The event starts at 4pm, so come a little before that!
-Pack a couple of towels, or even a housecoat as the swimmers have to wait in between swims.
+Make sure you pack a couple of towels, or even a housecoat as the swimmers have to wait in between swims.
 Wearing a pair of flip flops or Crocs helps to keep them warmer, too.
-Feel free to send a water bottle and some snacks for your swimmer to eat over the two hours.
+Feel free to send a water bottle and some light snacks for your swimmer to eat in between swims.
 When you arrive, bring your swimmer and their gear to the bleachers by the office under the “HOME OF THE NANAIMO RIPTIDES” sign.
 Find your Level flag.

 The coaches will assign your swimmer a Heat and Lane number, and will write the info on your swimmer’s hand so they don’t forget!
 Heats are the groups the swimmers swim in.
 Lane numbers are #1-8, with Lane 1 being in front of the office.
 If you forget, the lane numbers are on the blocks (the things the kids jump off at the start of a race, by the diving boards).
 Each of the Level 1 and 2 swimmers will swim with a big buddy who brings along a kick board in case your child needs a break!
 Most swimmers do not need it, but the kick board is there if they want it!
 Swimmers can also wear a life jacket if they want to!

 Parents are asked to sit on the opposite bleachers and cheer from there!
-Our older Yellow, Barcelona-1992 group swimmers will help the Level 1-3 swimmers figure out when and where to go, as well as do all the timing!
+Our coaches and older Junior & Provincial group swimmers will help the Level 1-3 swimmers figure out when and where to go, as well as do all the timing!
 The swimmers will go in this order:

-We have all the swimmers do their length of kick first, then their freestyle swim, their backstroke and finally the Seoul-1988 group does their free choice swim.
-For example, if you have a Level 1 swimmer, they will be in one of the first heats, then go back to the bleachers and wait until all the rest of the levels swim that same stroke.
+We have all the swimmers do their length of kick first, then their freestyle swim and finish with their backstroke For example, if you have a Level 1 swimmer, they will be in one of the first heats, then go back to the bleachers and wait until all the rest of the levels swim that same stroke.
 Then your Level 1 swimmer will do their freestyle swim, go back to the bleachers, watch the rest of the kids swim their freestyle, and finally your Level 1 swimmer will complete their backstroke.
-At the end of the Level 1 and 2 swimmer’s backstroke, the Level 1 and 2 swimmers will go with their buddies to the wave pool to work on some skills.
-This lets the little ones warm up and gives them something to do!
-Once Level 3, Los Angeles-1984 and Seoul-1988 swimmers have completed their final swims, big buddies will bring the Level 1 and 2 swimmers to their parents on the bleachers.
+At the end of the Level 1 and 2 swimmer’s backstroke, the swimmers will head to the coach's table to collect their event time sheet and prize.
+Olympic Way swimmers that have completed their current registered Level will be honored at the event with a medal and certifcate.

 The distances of the swims are different depending on the level of the swimmer.